All Episodes

 That's a huge distance to come back from.

-The only you know the the best way, that the the fastest way that Tiger could come back is if somehow he could erase all self-consciousness and not be aware at all of what the TV audience knows and thinks, and the gallery knows and thinks, and the sponsors know and think, if somehow he could just erase all that, and that's the mental toughness of the game.
+The best way, the fastest way that Tiger could come back is if somehow he could erase all self-consciousness and not be aware at all of what the TV audience knows and thinks.

 Now you throw into that whatever problems he's having swing-wise and mechanics-wise.

-You know an average ordinary everyday fan wouldn't be able to detect the differences in his swing, per se, not on TV anyway.
+An average, ordinary, everyday fan wouldn't be able to detect the differences in his swing, per se, not on TV anyway.

-You know, we see it even now.
+We see it even now.

-You're I just don't want to let the words and syllables go by here.
+I just don't want to let the words and syllables go by here.

 I want you to really pay attention to this.

-A city health department form for new parents requesting birth certificates, asks the woman giving birth if she's male or female.
+A city health department form for new parents requesting birth certificates asks the woman giving birth if she's male or female.

 Along with routine questions, mother's maiden name, mother's legal name, mother's social security number is a gender question that's raised a few eyebrows.

-Now, have what what what have I missed?
+Now, What have I missed?

-Okay, so there's no artificial womb that's being used now by okay, that hasn't happened and I didn't notice.
+Okay, so there's no artificial womb that's being used now by, okay, that hasn't happened and I didn't notice.

-Okay, so you think the question is not whether the mother is male or female, but whether she identifies as male or female.
+Okay, so you think the question is not whether the mother is male or female, but whether she identifies as male or female?

 Okay.